Hemphy/Mini-Shell/README.md

 CSC 60 - Introduction System Program UNIX end of course project taught by Ruthann Biel.

 <b>About the Mini-Shell:</b>
-<p>The program is a basic implementation to emulate the UNIX terminal.</p>
+<p>This program is a basic C implementation to emulate the UNIX terminal.</p>

 <b>Demo:</b>

 ![](/MiniShellDemo.gif)
 <br></br>
 <b>Credits Due:</b>